-Filling the Biodiversity Gaps Stages Connecting the Tweed Coast to the Border Ranges 3,4,5 and 6
+Filling the Biodiversity Gaps connecting Tweed Coast to Border Ranges – Stages 1 to 8

-Properties are selected for this project based on their location within a fauna/climate change corridor or having linkages to National Parks estate with engaged and supportive landholders.
-The project builds on the ongoing Northern Corridors Connection program that commenced in 2009 and strengthens partnership between Tweed Shire Council, National Parks and Wildlife Service, Biodiversity Conservation Trust, private landholders and the community.
+We would like to thank our partners for their support of the project.
+They include Tweed Shire Council, NSW National Parks and Wildlife Service, Biodiversity Conservation Trust, and the local community.
 Training and awareness raising activities undertaken as part of this project will increase landholder skills to manage habitat on their properties and enhance the broader community understanding of the importance of landscape connectivity.